 Inspired by Joanna’s story.

-Especially in women, chronisc pain is often dismissed or minimized.
+Especially in women, chronic pain is often dismissed or minimized.
 Even though our bodies are mighty, it sometimes feels like they are rickety steam engines that need extra care and love.

 Cystic Fibrosis